facebook/docusaurus/docs/guides-search.md

 title: Enabling Search
 ---

 Docusaurus supports search using [Algolia DocSearch](https://community.algolia.com/docsearch/).
 Once your website is online, you can [submit it to DocSearch](https://community.algolia.com/docsearch/).
-Algolia will then send your credentials you can add to your `siteConfig.js`.
+Algolia will then send you credentials you can add to your `siteConfig.js`.

 DocSearch works by crawling the content of your website every 24 hours and putting all the content in an Algolia index.
 This content is then queried directly from your front-end using the Algolia API.
 Note that your website needs to be publicly available for this to work (ie. not behind a firewall).
 This service is free.